Only student submissions are permitted. Grant Deadline is March 15, 2018.

-My name is Kathy Beining and I am the Director of the Challenge Program held each summer on the campus of Saint Vincent College.
+My name is Dr. Kathy Beining and I am the Director of the Challenge Program held each summer on the campus of Saint Vincent College.
+I have held this position for the past eight years.
 I am a full time faculty member of the Education Department.
-In order to restructure this program, I assumed the director position two years ago and implemented some program changes.
-Each week of the program is loosely tied to a theme that young people would enjoy.
-All of the coursework, entertainment, and extra activities are related to the topic to make the experience cohesive as well as lots of fun.
+As part of a rejuvenation and ever forward moving direction of this program I have implemented some changes.
+While we continue to be loosely tied to a theme that young people would enjoy we have taken a fresh perspective on the coursework in both the day and overnight programs.
+All of the coursework will now be offered as an “immersion” into a topic that will interest your child.
+These will be academically based experiences, offered in longer time frames with a project-based outcome.
+The entertainment and extra activities continue to be loosely related to the topic to make the experience cohesive as well as lots of fun.

 Regardless of the program your child is attending, be it Day camp for 1st-4th graders or the sleep away program for 5th-9th grades they will be supervised by counselors.
 A counselor’s role is to serve the needs of the students attending camp.
 This includes but is not exclusive of, dealing with homesickness or illness, acting as a guide, and being there to answer any and all questions.
 They lead and participate in activities and help with new student orientation.
 All counselors are Saint Vincent College Education students or SVC Education graduates that hold teaching certification.
 All counselors have experience working with students and have current clearances.
 They undergo counselor training/orientation specific to Challenge.
 These very responsible young people are chosen through a rigorous screening as the position is highly coveted.

-All Challenge courses are designed by the Chair of the Education Department and taught by certified teachers.
-All courses are designed to challenge, encourage deeper thought, be highly interactive, and most importantly fun.
-Courses are offered to meet a wide variety of student interest while maintaining the theme bond.
+All Challenge immersions are taught by certified teachers.
+All immersions are designed to challenge, encourage deeper thought, be highly interactive, and most importantly fun.
+Immersions are offered to meet a wide variety of student interest while maintaining the theme bond.

 Challenge Program is housed in the Rooney dorm for those staying on campus.
 This dorm is famous for being the housing used by the Pittsburgh Steelers during training camp.
 The students are free to roam the dorm and make use of the study lounges and game room during free times.
 An evening curfew is established and at that point boys and girls must remain on their assigned floor with the assigned counselor.